kikofernandez/programmingfightclub/chapters/prologue.md

 **Python is an object-oriented language**.

 <!-- NOT CLEAR! -->
-The main reason for using multiple languages in this book is to **show that different paradigms and type systems provide benefits and drawbacks in the application of design patterns**.
+The main reason for using multiple languages is to **show that different paradigms and type systems provide benefits and drawbacks in the use of design patterns**.

+## Organisation

+Explain that the book covers the design patterns and needs to list:

+- when to use it
+- advantages
+- disadvantages
+- one or more ways of creating the design pattern and its drawbacks
+- some UML?

+## Software requirements

+This book contains code written in Java, Python, Clojure and Haskell.
+This section contains the exact versions of the languages used in this book as well as simple instructions to install the languages.
+If you are not familiar with these languages, you may opt to install only the language that you would like to learn.

+### Java

+Java 1.8

+#### Installation

+Info on how to install in Mac and Linux.
+Maybe Windows.

+### Haskell

+Glasgow Haskell Platform, 7.10.2

+#### Installation

+Info on how to install in Mac and Linux.
+Maybe Windows.

+### Clojure

+Clojure 1.8 and Leiningen

+#### Installation

+Info on how to install in Mac and Linux.
+Maybe Windows.

+### Python 3.6

+#### Installation

+Info on how to install in Mac and Linux.
+Maybe Windows.

+## Online resources

+Code hosted on Github